david-simoes-93/Multi-agent-Double-Deep-Q-Networks/README.md

 ## Multi-agent Double DQN

 The Multi-agent Double DQN algorithm is in the `MaDDQN` folder.
-To run, you will need Python3 (https://www.python.org/download/releases/3.0/) and TensorFlow (https://www.tensorflow.org/).
+To run, you will need [Python3](https://www.python.org/download/releases/3.0/) and [TensorFlow](https://www.tensorflow.org/).
 Adjust configuration on `MaDDQN/src/config.py`, and just

     python3 MaDDQN/src/main.py